The name of the Society shall be “Ripon City Photographic Society” (hereinafter referred to as “the Society”.)

-8.8 The appointed auditor(s) shall verify and sign the accounts prior to their publication following the end of the financial year.
+8.8 The elected auditor(s) shall verify and sign the accounts prior to their publication following the end of the season.

-An EGM will be held in October to report to members upon the audited and signed, end-of-year accounts.
+An EGM will be held in-season to report to members upon the audited and signed, end-of-year accounts.

 9. Alterations to the Constitution

 9.1 Any changes to this Constitution must be agreed by a majority vote of those members, aged sixteen years or over, present and voting at a General Meeting of the Society.